Zumbala/jerriepelser.com/content/books/airport-explorer/mapping/downloading.md

 ## File structure

-If you the file in Visual Studio, you will notice that it contains a comma-separated list of values:
+If you open the file in Visual Studio, you will notice that it contains a comma-separated list of values:

 ```text
 1,"Goroka Airport","Goroka","Papua New Guinea","GKA","AYGA",-6.081689834590001,145.391998291,5282,10,"U","Pacific/Port_Moresby","airport","OurAirports"